Troubles de l’ATM

 Does Botox help with jaw clenching?

 Yes and yes!
 A part of the condition of bruxism is involuntary, repeated clenching of the jaw.
 When Botox is injected into the masseter muscles, it causes the muscles to essentially become relaxed.
 The botulinum toxin blocks the neurotransmitters that are responsible for telling the muscle when to clench.
 Par conséquent, the involuntary, chronic clenching of the jaw is reduced, which abates the symptoms like lockjaw, TMD, tension headaches, earaches, and weakening of the enamel.

 Can Botox help with teeth grinding?

-sim!
+Oui!
 Chronic teeth grinding that occurs both during the day and night can wreak havoc on your oral health, leading to tooth damage, such as the wearing away of the enamel, and gum sensitivity.
 When you have bruxism that manifests as incessant and involuntary grinding of the teeth, the first treatment that is suggested is typically a mouthguard.
 These night guards can be effective in preventing damage but they don’t address the hypertrophy of the masseter muscles themselves.
-Mais distante, if you suffer from excessive teeth grinding during the day, a mouth guard may not be the best option.
+Plus loin, if you suffer from excessive teeth grinding during the day, a mouth guard may not be the best option.
 If you are looking to improve your dentistry, Botox can be very effective in preventing teeth grinding, as the injection relaxes the muscles responsible for the jaw tension that leads to teeth grinding.

 What is temporomandibular joint syndrome?